Privettjoshua93/OOL/README.md

 ## Dependencies

-Make sure you have the following dependencies installed before running the project:
+Make sure you have the following dependencies installed before running the project.
+Install them in a venv if you don't want global installs:

 ```sh
 pip install django==5.1